Skip to Main Content

 6. Schedule time to check your citations and references before submitting assignments.

 Further information and support is available on the referencing section of the Library website.
-You can also listen to a workshop on Harvard referencing, complete the Academic Integrity tutorial, or book a one-to-one appointment for further assistance.
+You can also complete the Academic Integrity tutorial or book a one-to-one appointment for further assistance.

 Top tip: Citations can make your writing stronger by demonstrating that your academic arguments are based on your reading and subject knowledge.